telerik/blazor-docs/components/grid/columns/visible.md

 ### Hide A Grid Column Based On A Condition

 This example shows hiding a column based on a simple condition in its data.
-You can extend it further to use other view-model data - such as screen dimensions, user preferences you have stored,
+You can change it to use other view-model data - such as screen dimensions, user preferences you have stored, or any other logic.

 ````CSHTML
 @* The Name column is hidden, because the data for the grid contains "Name 2" *@